forestgrape/coronavirus/index.md

 In the following the in country distribution of Covid-19 is described.
 Since inside countries the testing schemes tend to be more or less uniform, testing results are used too beside death counts.

 #### Covid-19 in Switzerland
 Incidence rates both of cases and deaths varies a lot between the different regions (Cantons which correspond to states).
-In areas where cattle farming is prevalent (ZH, AG, LU, AI, SG, FR, NE, VS, BE, FR, JU etc.) the number of deaths per 100K is about 6 in median and 8 in average.
+* In areas where cattle farming is prevalent (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.) the number of deaths per 100K is about 6 in median and 8 in average.
 Contrary to areas where cattle are less common (TI, GE, BS) or the cities (VD, Lausanne is surrounded by vineyards) are fare away from cattle farming places, the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].

 The same patterns are observed when considering only cantons with large cities or when considering only uniform language regions: Areas with a lot of cattle farming have lower death rates (both per positive tested cases and per capita):
 * JU, FR, NE and VS have  lower death rates both per cases and per population than GE and VD in the French part.
 * SG, LU, ZH, AG have lower rates than BS for the German part.